Time Of My Life: History

 Calvinu's sons (and presumably another of his restaurants) return in Consuming Passions (2016) with the first act set in the Ristorante Calvinu with the two waiters, Aggi and Dinka, seen previously in Time Of My Life.
 Although the restaurant shares the family name, it is a different restaurant as it is identifiably set in London.

-On its 21st anniversary in 2013, Alan Ayckbourn returned to the play with a critically acclaimed revival of Time Of My Life at the Stephen Joseph Theatre, Scarborough.
+Time Of My Life at the Stephen Joseph Theatre, Scarborough.
 This production would tour the UK in 2014 as well as making its New York premiere as part of the Brits Off Broadway Festival at the 59E59 Theaters, as part of the Ayckbourn Ensemble (alongside Arrivals & Departures and Farcicals) with Russell Dixon returning to the role of Gerry Stratton, which he performed in the world premiere production in 1992; the production was extremely well-received by critics and audiences.

 Time Of My Life is another play of Alan’s from the late 1980s / early 1990s that only in more recent years has come to be appreciated as a significant play from the Ayckbourn canon.
 A considerable resurgence of interest of the play has demonstrated that it is not only a technically clever play but an often funny and truthful look at relationships, written in such a manner we learn more about the characters and empathise with them more than we could in a typical narrative.